processfeedback/process-feedback-workshops/README.md

 # Workshop 8-16/2023

 ## Agenda

-Responsibilities
+* [CST: 10:00 AM] Introduction to Process Feedback and administrative details of the workshop
-Take attendance: Nitesh and Aayusha ji
+* [CST: 10:05 AM] Presentation by Travis Menghini, MICDS
-Track quiz responses and sent a certificate - Sameep ji Review the document where people write/comment - Milan ji
+* []

-[10 minutes] Introduction to Process Feedback and administrative details History
+History
-[slide 1] My primary objective is not financial.
+[slide 1] My primary objective is not financial. - Why a company?
 [slide 2] Team information
 Current usage
 [slide 3] Laika's students put a lot of effort (sameep ji find)